Isacww/Is/Atlas/Videos/Holy Places - Rupert Sheldrake - 2025-12-23.md

 ### Morphic Resonance and Memory

-Holy places have a "[[memory]]" tuned via [[morphic resonance]], a natural memory principle where organisms and places resonate with past similar [[forms]] (e.g., rituals connect to prior practitioners).
+Holy places have a "[[memory]]" tuned via [[morphic resonance]], a natural memory principle where organisms and places resonate with past similar [[form]]s (e.g., rituals connect to prior practitioners).
 This accumulates holiness over time, benefiting from and contributing to past prayers, visions, and healings.
 Nature's "laws" are [[habits]], not fixed codes.

 ### Benefits and Modern Relevance